Associate Professor and Jessie Ball duPont Endowed Chair of Social Justice Education

-Dr. Shankar-Brown has published in leading journals and received numerous awards for her innovative leadership and ongoing community engagement.
+Dr. Shankar-Brown is among the most prominent educational scholars in social justice in the United States and internationally.
+She has published leading works, presented around the globe, and received numerous awards for her innovative leadership and ongoing community engagement projects.

 - Ph.D., curriculum and instruction with specializations in urban education and literacy education, University of North Carolina at Charlotte